OWA logo white

 Ceiling tile supplier

-OWA is one of the UK’s leading suppliers and we stock a large range of premium 600×600 mm mineral and metal ceiling tiles at our Birmingham warehouse.
+OWA is one of the UK’s leading suppliers and we stock a large range of premium 600×600 mm mineral and metal suspended ceiling tiles at our Birmingham warehouse.
 Even though we refer to them as 600×600 mm, the external dimensions of the tiles are generally 595×595 mm.
 You can buy these via your local interiors distributor for immediate delivery.
 Delivery is usually available within 2 – 5 days from receipt of order.
 We also offer a collection service by special arrangement.
 If required, you can order 1200×600 mm or bespoke tiles on request.
 Custom tiles are project specific, and you will need to factor the lead time into your project schedule.

 We stock both square edge and stepped tegular edge lay-in mineral tiles.
-The SE tiles sit on the exposed tee grid giving a flush ceiling appearance.
+The SE tiles sit on the exposed tee grid giving a flush appearance.
 Whereas the visible face of the tegular edge tiles sit 6mm or 8mm below the grid.
 You can use square edge 600×600 mm tiles for 24mm and 15mm grid.
 But tegular edge tiles are specific to 24mm or 15mm tee grids.
 So, when ordering tegular edge tiles, please confirm which grid size you’ll be using.
 Click the link to view our range of ceiling tiles.

-Why use a suspended ceiling?
+Why use a false ceiling?

 Ceiling Systems